How long does treated wood last?

 Treated lumber can last for decades if proper maintenance is performed regularly.

 How long should I wait to paint and stain my deck?

 After installation, treated wood takes 2-4 weeks to dry.
-For optimal results, wait until wood is completely dry to paint and stain.
+For optimal results, wait until the wood is completely dry to paint and stain.

-Here at Carter Lumber, we recommend an exterior wood water sealant product or a good quality oil-based or water based stain.
+Here at Carter Lumber, we recommend an exterior wood water sealant product or a good quality oil-based or water-based stain.
 Please refer to any manufacturer's instructions first.

 The copper from the wood preservatives creates a green color.
 The green color will fade on its own as the wood dries and reacts to the sun.

 What do you recommend to clean treated wood?

 Most mildew and dirt will come up with a mixture of soap (particularly bleach) and water and a firm brush.
 Make sure if you're using a pressure washer, to keep it under 500psi, as anything above that will damage the wood fibers.

 What type of nails or screws do you recommend with treated wood?